haifengl/bigdata/README.md

 provides advanced operations such as `union`, `intersection`, `join`, `cogroup`, which creates a new dataset from two existing RDDs.
 All these operations take a functions from the driver program to run on the cluster.
-Thanking to the functional features of Scala, the code is a lot simpler and cleaner than MapReduce as shown in the example.
+Thanks to the functional features of Scala, the code is a lot simpler and cleaner than MapReduce as shown in the example.

 As we discussed, RDDs are lazy and ephemeral.
 If we need to access an